Demystifying the model minority complex

 • Deeper understanding of concepts, vocabulary, history, and social dynamics regarding Asian American racialization

-• Increased understanding of the links between Asian American racialization and current (social, eco, spiritual) polycrisis and interlocking systems of oppression (white supremacy, anti-Blackness, capitalism, settler colonialism, American Imperialism)
+• Increased understanding of the links between Asian American racialization, current (social, eco, spiritual) polycrisis, interlocking systems of oppression—white supremacy, anti-Blackness, capitalism, settler colonialism, American Imperialism— and how these may show up in your everyday life

 YOU MAY be a good fit if you: